Veterans Financial FAQ

 No. Veterans Financial, Inc. is a private financial services company.
-We specialize in helping Veteran families plan for the expenses associated with Assisted Living, Home Care, Nursing Homes, or Adult Day Care.
-This often includes the VA’s Aid and Attendance Benefit.
+We specialize in helping Veteran families plan for the expenses associated with Assisted Living, Independent Living Home Care, Nursing Homes, or Adult Day Care.
+This often includes the VA’s Aid and Attendance Benefit and Medicaid Planning.

 - 4. If I don’t use the care provider that referred me to Veterans Financial, Inc., can I still use your services?

 Yes.
-Veterans Financial has worked with more than 4,000 Assisted Living Communities, Nursing Homes, Home Care Agencies, and senior industry referral services.
-Regardless of who refers you to Veterans Financial, we will assist you at no cost.
+Veterans Financial has worked with more than 5,000 Independent and Assisted Living Communities, Nursing Homes, Home Care Agencies, and senior industry referral services.
+Regardless of who refers you to Veterans Financial, we will assist you.

 - 5. How does Veterans Financial, Inc. get paid?

 Veterans Financial is a private financial services company.
 Some Veterans or surviving spouses of Veterans that want to apply for the Aid and Attendance benefit and or plan for Medicaid are ineligible due to their assets.
 These families may become eligible for the benefit, but to do so they must enact appropriate financial planning.
 If we help these families, Veterans Financial is paid by the institutions where the Veteran or surviving spouse deposits their assets.

 - 6. Does Veterans Financial, Inc. speak in public forums such as seminars or workshops?

 Yes.
 Veterans Financial gives educational presentations for public and professional groups.
 Veterans Financial agents present more than 300 workshops in 20 states every year.
 The most requested topic is the Veterans Administration Aid and Attendance Pension Benefit.
 We often speak at Assisted Living Communities, association meetings, and events geared toward seniors, senior living, and Veterans.
 We do not charge for these speaking engagements or for our marketing support.

 Veterans’ Benefits FAQ